 Dr. Kelly Baker is an Associate Professor in the Department of Occupational and Environmental Health, with a secondary appointment in Epidemiology, at the University of Iowa College of Public Health.

 - Dr. Baker has expertise in global environmental health and epidemiology of enteric infections that cause diarrhea, cholera, and typhoid fever.
 She works with partners around the world to implement large transdisciplinary epidemiological studies that focus on identifying and evaluating sustainable and practical public health interventions and policies that can reduce global burden from enteric infections, especially in young children in low-income communities.

-- Her research interests include:
+- Her current research programs include:

 Contact Dr. Kelly Baker